Orange Coast College: 2016 recording controversy

 In November 2016, an OCC student recorded a lecture by a professor of human sexuality, violating the school's Student Code of Conduct.
 In the lecture, the professor criticized President Donald Trump and Vice President Mike Pence, calling their election "an act of terrorism" against members of the LGBTQ community.
 The student shared the recording with a student club on campus, which then posted it on their public Facebook page.
 The video promptly went viral, sparking backlash and death threats against the professor.

 After an investigation, the student was suspended for one semester, and required to write an essay and apologize to the professor.
 After public outcry, the punishment was overturned in a special meeting of the Coast Community College District Board of Trustees, in the interest of bringing "closure to a chain of events that has led to the distress for many, most especially, an OCC teacher and student."

 In 2017, the professor was awarded the Faculty of the Year award by her peers, which she declined to accept and did not want to participate in related activities.

 Organization and admissions

-The college is one of three in the Coast Community College District, a regional organization providing administrative services and funding for post-secondary education.
+The college is one of three in the Coast Community College District (CCCD) which also includes Golden West College in Huntington Beach, and Coastline Community College.
+CCCD is a regional organization providing administrative services and funding for post-secondary education.
 The district is chartered by the state of California to provide community college services.

 The mission of OCC is to provide inexpensive education in the trades, licensed trades and skilled professions, as well as remedial and transferable lower-division courses for students who plan to transfer to either a California State University or University of California campus.

-Orange Coast College is one of the top transfer institutions in the country.
-OCC ranks third across California for combined UC and CSU transfers.
-The college ranks 65th out of more than 5,000 community colleges in the United States in awarding associate degrees.

-For California residents, costs are $46 per unit.
-For non-residents, costs are about $150 per unit.
-A typical two-year program has 60 units.
-All students who are over 18 years of age and can benefit from the services at OCC, qualify for admission.